MagnusThome/RejsaRubberTrac/README.md

 # Positioning the sensors

-Download to view larger version!
+Please download to view a larger version!
 ![Display](images/sensorpositioning.jpg)